rails/rails/guides/source/working_with_javascript_in_rails.md

 </form>
 ```

 Note the `data-remote='true'`.
-Now, the form will be submitted by AJAX rather
+Now, the form will be submitted by Ajax rather
 than by the browser's normal submit mechanism.

 You probably don't want to just sit there with a filled out `<form>`, though.